RM-66/world-happiness-report/README.md

 * score vs freedom to make choices:![alt text](https://github.com/cse412-21sp/world-happiness-report/blob/main/static/images/score%20vs%20freedom%20to%20make%20life%20choice.png)
 Somewhat strong correlation between score and freedom with many outliers.
+The relationship between score and freedom to make life choices has a positive relationship.
+However, the variance is large since we can see there are some data points floating around.
+Based on this graph, we can conclude that the freedom to make life choices is higher when the score of happiness is higher.
+Some country do not fall into this conclusion, but this could be caused by the missing values or the underrepresentative data.

 **3. Visualizations based on geographics**
 * score map: